craftercms/docs/source/system-administrators/reindexing-content.rst

 Step 3: Wait for indexing
 -------------------------
 You will see indexing activity in the deployment log as well as entries on the server(s) running Crafter Search and Solr.
-Indexing activity time is dependant on the amount of content which must be re-processed.
+Indexing activity time is dependent on the amount of content which must be re-processed.

 --------------------------------
 Step 4: Check deployment results